 Any healthcare provider that has met the following criteria can be sued for medical malpractice, regardless of what they practice:

-- There existed an established provider-patient relationship;
+- There existed an established provider-patient relationship which can be proved using medical records.

-- There is a direct causal relationship between the healthcare professional’s conduct and the patient’s injury
+- There is a direct causal relationship between the healthcare professional’s conduct and the patient’s injury.

-- There was injury to the patient.
+- There was an injury to the patient that resulted in damages.

 Types of Medical Negligence